learning-zone/javascript-basics/notes/javascript.md

 | SSL support | Supported | Not supported | Not supported |
 | Maximum data size | 4KB | 5 MB | 5MB |

-#### Q. What is the main difference between localStorage and sessionStorage?
-LocalStorage is same as SessionStorage but it persists the data even when the browser is closed and reopened(i.e it has no expiration time) whereas in sessionStorage data gets cleared when the page session ends.

 #### Q. How do you access web storage?
 The Window object implements the `WindowLocalStorage` and `WindowSessionStorage` objects which has `localStorage`(window.localStorage) and `sessionStorage`(window.sessionStorage) properties respectively.
 These properties create an instance of the Storage object, through which data items can be set, retrieved and removed for a specific domain and storage type (session or local).